jonnylin13/perion/README.md

 ## Neat Features
 * Uses Google's recommended JS style guidelines, fully documented code including full JSDoc comments
-* Everything is tested and modular, so only use the modules that you want!
+* Everything is tested and modular, so only use the modules that you want
+* Zero dependencies

 # Project Goals